leebyron/spec-md/spec/SpecAdditions.md

 ### Quantifiers

-Non-terminal tokens can be followed by quantifiers to alter their meaning and as a short-hand for common patterns.
+Quoted-terminal and Non-terminal tokens can be followed by quantifiers to alter their meaning and as a short-hand for common patterns.